Food by Coppi Restaurant. Courtesy of Tourism NI

 French Village Lemon And Raspberry Scrolls.
 Courtesy Of French Village

-French Village – a great spot for breakfast, lunch or dinner and a good place to go after a visit to No Alibis.
+French Village – A great spot for breakfast, lunch or dinner and a good place to go after a visit to No Alibis.
 Remember to make space for the pastries!
-99 Botanic Avenue
+99 Botanic Avenue.

 Madame Pho on Botanic Avenue Exterior.
 Courtesy Of Madame Pho